Skip to main content

 If you see an error, please make sure to login and not let too much time pass before taking each step as the process will time out.

-If you attempt to embed a password for an OAuth connected Tableau report, you need to set your token on Tableau server:
+If you attempt to set “embedded password” for OAuth connected Tableau report, you need to set your token on Tableau server.
+You will see something like this:

 Setup Snowflake OAuth Credentials on Tableau Cloud for